Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

 1. **Leave a Review Comment on the PR**:

-   In the PR, add a comment (you don't need to tag @copilot for this—Copilot automatically monitors its PRs):
+   In the PR, add a comment (Make sure you tag @copilot so Copilot will know to pick up this comment as a request for work):

    ```markdown
    This looks great!
 Can you make the following improvements: